googleapis/sdk-platform-java/library_generation/README.md

 Note that you need not only the protos defined the service, but also the transitive dependencies of those protos.
+Any missing dependencies will cause `File not found` error.

 For example, if your service is defined in `example_service.proto` and it imports `google/api/annotations.proto`, you need the `annotations.proto` resides in a folder that has the exact structure of the import statement (`google/api` in this